Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 How to coordinate with other actors/which other stakeholders to involve?

-• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions, and community groups, to build capacity and share knowledge as well as particular civil society organizations depending on the subject and in agreement with the national and local parliament.
+• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions and community groups, to build capacity and share knowledge as well as with particular civil society organizations (CSOs), depending on the subject and in agreement with the national and local parliament.

 • Collaborative events and conferences: Partner with various organizations to co-host events that promote parliamentary education and awareness.
 This can enhance visibility and foster a collective approach to parliamentary education.